rayniel95/rayniel95.github.io/docs/index.md

     - description
 - Web page X (link to photo or other)
 ...

 links to photos (certificates), presentations, code, notebooks, solved exercises,  documents to show my education

-Some former classmates: My Friend 1 (linkedin profile link), My Friend 2 (linkedin profile link), My Friend 3 (linkedin profile link), My Friend 4 (linkedin profile link), ... up to 15.... best linkedin profiles
+Some former classmates: My Friend 1 (with linkedin link and researchgate), My Friend 2 (with linkedin link and researchgate), My Friend 3 (with linkedin link and researchgate), My Friend 4 (with linkedin link and researchgate), ... up to 15.... best linkedin profiles

-Some proffessors: My Proffessor 1 (linkedin profile link), My Proffessor 2 (linkedin profile link), My Proffessor 3 (linkedin profile link), My Proffessor 4 (linkedin profile link), My Proffessor 5 (linkedin profile link), ... up to 15.... best linkedin profiles
+Some proffessors: My Proffessor 1 (with linkedin link and researchgate), My Proffessor 2 (with linkedin link and researchgate), My Proffessor 3 (with linkedin link and researchgate), My Proffessor 4 (with linkedin link and researchgate), My Proffessor 5 (with linkedin link and researchgate), ... up to 15.... best linkedin profiles

 ---

 School Name (link to official website)

+Titulacion,

-Titulacion, academinc discipline
+academinc discipline

 *from 1500 to 2000*

 score/5

 Activites and groups: